Road Maps & Traffic browser hijacker removal instructions

 |Malware Removal (Windows)||

-SimpleDIYOnline, FormFinderHQ, Satellite And Earth Maps and Go To My News are a couple examples of other browser hijackers.
-They appear legitimate and harmless.
-Users are enticed into download/installation with offers of various "useful" functionalities.
-The advertised features are rarely operational and this is common of all PUAs.
-The only purpose of unwanted software is to generate revenue for the developers; hence, functionality and user safety are irrelevant.
-Therefore, instead of delivering on any promises, PUAs modify browsers, cause redirects, run intrusive advertisement campaigns and collect private information.
+SimpleDIYOnline, FormFinderHQ, Satellite And Earth Maps and Go To My News are some examples of other browser hijackers.
+They may seem legitimate and harmless, and users are enticed into download/installation with offers of various "useful" functionality.
+The advertised features are rarely operational, and this is common to most PUAs.
+The only purpose of this unwanted software is to generate revenue for the developers.
+Rather than delivering any real value, PUAs modify browsers, cause redirects, run intrusive advertisement campaigns and collect private information.

 How did Road Maps & Traffic install on my computer?

-PUAs can be downloaded/installed together with other programs.
-This false marketing technique of packing regular software with unwanted or malicious additions - is called "bundling".
-By rushing through download/installation processes (e.g. by ignoring terms, skipping steps and sections, etc.) - users risk inadvertently allowing bundled content into their devices.
-Select PUAs have "official" download webpages.
-Upon being clicked, intrusive adverts can execute scripts to download/install PUAs without user permission.
+PUAs are often downloaded/installed with other programs.
+This deceptive marketing technique of packing regular software with unwanted or malicious additions is called "bundling".
+By rushing through download/installation processes (e.g. ignoring terms, skipping steps and sections, etc.), many users risk inadvertently allowing bundled content into their devices.
+Certain PUAs have "official" download web pages.
+When clicked, intrusive ads can execute scripts to download/install PUAs without users' permission.

-It is strongly advised to research software prior to download/installation and/or purchase.
+You are strongly advised to research all software prior to download/installation and/or purchase.
 All downloads must be done from official and verified sources.
-Untrustworthy download channels, e.g. unofficial and free file-hosting sites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - commonly offer deceptive and/or bundled content.
-When downloading/installing, it is important to read terms, explore all possible options, use the "Custom" or "Advanced" settings and opt-out from supplementary apps, tools, features, and so on.
-Intrusive advertisements appear legitimate and innocuous, however they redirect to various questionable webpages (e.g. gambling, pornography, adult-dating, etc.).
-In case of encounters with ads and/or redirects of this kind, users must inspect their devices and immediately remove all suspicious applications and browser extensions/plug-ins.
-If your computer is already infected with Road Maps & Traffic, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.
+Untrusted download channels such as unofficial and free file-hosting sites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders commonly offer deceptive and/or bundled content.
+When downloading/installing, it is important to read the terms, explore all possible options, use the "Custom" or "Advanced" settings and opt-out of supplementary apps, tools, features, and so on.
+Intrusive advertisements may seem legitimate and innocuous, however, they can redirect to various dubious web pages (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter ads and/or redirects of this kind, inspect your devices and immediately remove all suspicious applications and browser extensions/plug-ins.
+If your computer is already infected with Road Maps & Traffic, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this browser hijacker.